How to visit Mijas Pueblo (Andalucia, Spain)

 📌 And if you have time, nip over the border into Gibraltar!

-There is no train station in Mijas but there are public buses between the city of Malaga, Torremolinos, Benaldemena and Mijas.
+🚌 If you’re thinking of using public transport then you’ll be looking at taking a bus as there is no train station in Mijas.
+There are public buses between the city of Malaga, Torremolinos, Benaldemena and Mijas.
 They aren’t fast but a least they exist.
 It’s an easy twenty-five-minute drive to Mijas from the nearest international airport, Malaga Airport

 What to do in Mijas Pueblo